Gender essentialism: Intersectional critique

 Analyzing gender has long been a central concern of feminist theory, which has sought to explore how gender constructs meaning.
 While developing theories of gender, feminist discourse has often ignored other aspects of women's identities—such as race, class, and sexual orientation—thereby marginalizing the voices and experiences of women of color, non-Western women, working-class women, queer women, and trans women.

 Essentialism challenges feminist theory by questioning how gender can be both an identity and a marker of difference, posing problems for the idea of subjectivity in feminist theories.
 Black and lesbian feminists, in particular, have argued that feminist theory has often relied on gender essentialism, employing the category of "women's experience" to represent all women.
 By doing so, feminist theory makes universalizing and normalizing claims that reflect the realities of white, Western, heterosexual, cisgender, and middle- or upper-class women, while implying these experiences are universal to all women.
+In a 2004 article, Alison Stone argues that women are not a group because they share the same characteristic; they are a group because the category of "women's experience" relates to the evolving history of defining femininity.

 In 1993, Patrice DiQuinzio wrote that critics of exclusion argue that this issue stems from feminist theory's focus on theorizing women's experiences solely through the lens of gender.
 Addressing this, some propose adopting an intersectional framework, which considers the interconnected experiences of race, class, gender, and sexuality.

 Post-structuralist critique

 Post-structuralism enables a critique of gender essentialism by fostering analyses, critiques, and political interventions, expanding the political imagination for feminism beyond traditional constraints.
 As articulated by Judith Butler, post-structuralism refers to "a field of critical practices that cannot be totalized and that, therefore, interrogate the formative and exclusionary power of sexual difference."
 Post-structural feminism does not represent a fixed position but rather provides tools and concepts that can be "reused and rethought, exposed as strategic instruments and effects, and subjected to critical reinscription and redeployment."
 However, critics such as Susan Bordo suggest that Butler is reducing gender to language and abstraction.

-Recent scholarship further links gender essentialism to contemporary “anti-gender” mobilizations.
-In a 2025 GLQ conversation, Judith Butler argues that assertions of an immutable male/female binary are sustained by “phantasmatic” narratives (such as moral panics about protecting children) that convert historically contingent social practices into purported natural facts.
+Recent scholarship further links gender essentialism to contemporary "anti-gender" mobilizations.
+In a 2025 GLQ conversation, Judith Butler argues that assertions of an immutable male/female binary are sustained by "phantasmatic" narratives (such as moral panics about protecting children) that convert historically contingent social practices into purported natural facts.
 Butler reframes sex assignment as a material, institutional process—legal, medical, and linguistic—that is reiterated over time, challenging essentialist claims that posit biological sex as a pre-interpretive foundation for gender.
 This analysis extends post-structuralist critiques by situating essentialist appeals within broader attacks on universities and liberal democracy, while emphasizing coalitionary, anti-authoritarian responses.